dreherantal/UsersService/README.md

 MSSQL server as database

-custom access token generation and refresh token generation/validation
+custom access token generation and refresh token generation/validation with rotation

 refresh tokens are stored per user for multiple user logins

 Serilog with correaltionID in file sink

-register, login, refresh token and validation(for testing purpose) enpdoints
+register, login, refresh token and validation (for testing) enpdoints

 ### Dependencies